tomhmoses/fun2/LectureNotes/introduction.lagda.md

 But there is another way logic is useful for programming.
 Very often, in all programming languages, and in Haskell in particular, we work with types that contain "junk", and we have to be very careful to ignore junk when it doesn't matter, and take it into account when it does matter.

-For example, in Haskell we normally work with the type of *all* binary trees, even in situations where we are interested in *binary search trees* only.
+For example, in Haskell we normally work with the type of *all* binary trees, even in situations where we are only interested in *binary search trees*.
 Using logical statements, we can define a type which has all binary search trees and no junk.
 In this example, logic is used as *part* of the programming activity, rather than just as a sanity check *after* the programs have been written.

 One way to write better programs is to work with more precise types.
 This is one important thing that we will explore this in this module.